Does your child attend online classes during the lockdown?

 Classes going online has opened a whole new scenario of giving parents the opportunity to compare one’s kid with his/her classmates.
 The most important remote learning tip for parents from me would be to not compare your kid’s learning pace with other kids in his class.

 Understand that every child is different and they learn at a different pace.
-Some kids may be proactive and actively participate in the class activities, while others will be shy.
+Some kids may be proactive and actively participate in-class activities, while others will be shy.

 Understand your child’s learning difficulties or barriers and help them to improve but never criticize by comparing them with other kids.